 However, the continuing validity of an easement depends on various legal doctrines get applied to the unique circumstances underlying each easement.
 Disputes often arise in this context between landowners with property burdened by an easement (the “servient estate”) and another person claiming a right under the easement to access that landowner’s property (the “dominant estate”).

-For example, imagine owning a residence for twenty years and suddenly having large construction vehicles arrive to build a new road – directly across your front yard – that will soon be used as the primary access to a new subdivision.
+For example, imagine owning a residence for twenty years and suddenly having large construction vehicles arrive to build a new road, directly across your front yard.
+That road will soon be used as the primary access to a new subdivision.
 To thwart this use of the property, your attorney would typically gather facts and review the developer’s alleged access easement to determine whether the easement is still valid or whether it has terminated.
 You then might seek a court ruling the easement is terminated in a quiet title lawsuit.

-An easement may terminate for numerous reasons, but the most common include: impossibility of purpose, merger, elimination of necessity, abandonment, adverse possession, eminent domain, and the express terms of the easement itself.
+An easement may terminate for numerous reasons.
+The most common include: impossibility of purpose, merger, elimination of necessity, abandonment, adverse possession, eminent domain, and the express terms of the easement itself.

 Impossibility of Purpose Doctrine

-Many easements are made for a specific purpose, such as providing access to a proposed cell phone tower for maintenance purposes.
+Many easements are made for a specific purpose.
+An example could be providing access to a proposed cell phone tower for maintenance purposes.
 If the town’s zoning regulations preclude the use of the site for cell towers, the impossibility of purpose doctrine may terminate the maintenance easement.
 The purpose of the doctrine is to eliminate meaningless burdens.
 If an easement was created for a specific purpose, the doctrine assumes the parties intended for the easement to expire upon the cessation of that purpose.

 Under this doctrine, where a change has taken place since the creation of the easement making it impossible to complete the purpose of the easement, and modification is not practical or would be ineffective, the easement may be terminated.
 Stowell v.
 Andrews, 171 N.H.
 289, 295 (2018).